 I was in the dining room.
 It was a dark place with dark furniture, but I loved it.
 Aunt Frene and Uncle Red had a stone house on Ledbetter Drive.
 I loved to go there.
 They had rules.
-I didn’t mind that.
-I just loved visiting that strange world of theirs that was so different from my world.
+I didn’t mind.
+I just loved visiting that strange world of theirs, so different from my own.
 The furniture was different, the smells, the music on the phonograph.
 They had Phil Harris records.
 The Preacher and the Bear was my favorite.
-It was always an adventure to a new dimension when I went to the Kepke home.
+A visit was always an adventure to a new dimension.

 We all lay down enduring code each time we interact with a child.
 Do you want a better world?
 Hone your kid coder skills.
 Even the briefest line of code can transform lives and societies.
 Intentionally or not, we code kids.
 This is the way of our species.